Workforce development: Integration

 The highest level of collaboration is integration.
 This stage requires further involvement than the transactional stage and is characterized by "imprinting" on each other's organizational culture.
 City Year's commitment to community service has been engrained in Timberland, now that their employees get 40 hours of paid time off each year for service activities.
 The company has helped City Year in expanding its operations nationally.
 The jump from transactional to integrative may be hard to measure, but Chief Operating officer of Timberland Jeff Schwartz clarifies the difference.
 Under the transactional stage, a board member's work on City Year's financial plans and business policies could count as paid-time community service.
 Under the integrative stage, these actions would be considered "no different than being out assisting one of the company's manufacturing plants".
 Though the two organizations are still identified as separate entities, there exists a "merged identity" when the two work together.
 Schwartz claim the company is "much more linked" and "not simply personal, [but] collective" with City Year in this relationship.

+Government policy

+Policies such as the Workforce Innovation and Opportunity Act are designed to support job seekers by improving access to employment, education, training, and support services.
+These laws also help connect employers with a skilled workforce, ensuring they can compete effectively in the global economy.

+Workforce Innovation and Opportunity Act

+The Workforce Innovation and Opportunity Act was enacted in 2014 to help Americans with significant barriers to employment attain high-quality jobs.
+This is a landmark legislation for those who are unable or choose to not participate in higher education.
+The WIOA grants funding for the unemployed to access vocational training, apprenticeships, and adult education.
+Especially salient for the impoverished, previously incarcerated, or disabled, the WIOA boasts an employment rate of 73.4% for individuals who have completed their respective programs.